-Average value 12.34 m/s
+Average value 12.34 m/s Display of the average value in the function

 For recording average values a function channel with the range M(t) or the corresponding output function M(t) is required instead of the measured value. (s.
 10.5.5).